opendaylight/odltools/docs/new-release.rst

    python setup.py bdist_wheel upload - r pypi

 or in one shot:

 ::

    python setup.py clean sdist bdist_wheel upload

 .. note::
-   The above commands assume a .pypirc like below is used:
+   The above commands assume a .pypirc like below will be used:

 ::